Skip to content

 Benefiting from nowadays’s biggest technological event, where entrepreneurs and investors seek business and opportunities linked to innovation and technology, LBC brought together a group of entrepreneurs from the Brazilian ecosystem and promoted the connection with market players in entrepreneurship and innovation areas in Portugal

 During their stay in Lisbon, the 32 entrepreneurs were also in contact with entities that support entrepreneurship, internationalization, and innovation such as Portugal Ventures and PLMJ Advogados.
-They also visited StartUp Lisboa, EDP, TalkdeskMygon, Unbabel, among other entities.
+They also visited Startup Portugal, EDP, TalkdeskMygon, Unbabel, among other entities.

 The four days of the 11th edition of WebSummit 2019, completely sold out, were marked by thousands of pitches, hundreds of lectures, a thousand speakers and more than 70,000 participants from more than 160 countries who walked miles between the Altice Arena and the other pavilions, through which it this small technological world is divided.